pkozul/ha-floorplan/README.md

 - custom state card
 - custom panel

 Of course, you can choose to have it displayed in both places.
+If you have several floorplans to display (i.e. different levels of a house), that is supported too.

 ### Option 1: Floorplan custom state card